Pete's Walks - Coombe Hill, the Hampdens, Bacombe Hill (page 2 of 3)

 Hampden House

-My route continued on through Lady Hampden's Wood, now following part of the Chiltern Way, and then through a large cornfield to reach a minor road (the one I'd crossed near Chequers earlier) running through the valley of Hampden Bottom.
+My route continued on through Lady Hampden's Wood, still following part of the Chiltern Way, and then downhill through a large cornfield to reach a minor road (the one I'd crossed near Chequers earlier) running through the valley of Hampden Bottom.
 On the other side, a path ran gently up the other side of the valley through a narrow woodland strip called Coach Hedgerow.
-I then crossed a small corn field and a meadow to reach a carved wooden seat by a wood, my lunch spot.
+The path then turned right and crossed a small corn field and a meadow to reach a carved wooden seat by a wood, my lunch spot.
 As well as the usual fine view back over Hampden Bottom, I saw several Ringlet and Marbled White Butterflies as I ate, and there were more Pyramidal Orchids in the long grass beside me.

 The path through Lady Hampden's Wood